Is Severance Pay Taxable? How Job Loss Affects Your Taxes

 You can’t change the tax laws, but you may be able to affect how they apply to your severance pay.

-Planning ahead, negotiating the method and timing of your severance payouts and tax deductions can all affect how much tax is taken out of your severance pay.
+If you’re able to, negotiating the method and timing of your severance payouts and your tax deductions could affect how much tax is taken out of your severance pay.

 Tax planning if you lose your job